Minnesota requires that a person have a valid permit to possess or control a concealable firearm in a public place.1

 Minnesota is, generally, a “shall issue” state, meaning that the county sheriff must issue a permit to carry a handgun if the applicant meets certain qualifications.2 When an applicant applies for a permit to carry a handgun, the county sheriff must issue a license if the applicant:

-o Is not otherwise prohibited from possessing a firearm by Minnesota Statutes § 624.713 (see Prohibited Purchasers Generally in Minnesota for a full list of prohibited persons); and
+- Is not otherwise prohibited from possessing a firearm by Minnesota Statutes § 624.713 (see Firearm Prohibitions in Minnesota for a full list of prohibited persons); and

 Note that a sheriff has limited discretion to deny a permit to carry only if there is a “substantial likelihood” that the applicant would be a danger to herself, himself or others if authorized to carry a handgun.12